-Because of the challenges of performing link building tasks in-house, many SEO agencies choose to outsource their link building work, but the risks associated with link building agencies is often an even greater concern.
+Because of the challenges of performing link building tasks in-house, many SEO agencies choose to outsource their link building service work, but the risks associated with link building agencies is often an even greater concern.

 Too many “link building agencies” are only focused on the quantity of links produced.
 They’ll take on your work and publish dozens of links pointing back to your client’s domain, without regard to quality.
 Article spinning (the practice in which articles are rewritten multiple times using software) to get many “unique” articles for the price of one is a common practice used by such agencies.
 Not only will the low-quality content harm your clients, so with the low-quality sources on which the spammy content is placed.

 Some link building agencies claim to post high-quality or results-oriented links, but when it comes time to report on their success, they fall silent.
 Their reports are ambiguous or even completely nonexistent, leaving you to wonder what they actually did and having nothing tangible to show to your client.